Welcome to today's edition of the Rush 24-7 podcast.

 The Arab Spring as a force for democracy, human rights, and peace in Egypt seems to me to be a fraud.

-The dictator and his entourage who were kicked out of Egypt were pro-west, a bit restrained on Israel, open to free enterprise, and resistant to Iranian sponsored terror.
+The dictator and his entourage who were kicked out of Egypt were pro-West, a bit restrained on Israel, open to free enterprise, and resistant to Iranian-sponsored terror.

 He's talking about Mubarak.

-Egypt is now rapidly becoming anti-Israel, pro-Iran, pro the Iranian sponsored terror group Hamas.
+Egypt is now rapidly becoming anti-Israel, pro-Iran, pro-the Iranian-sponsored terror group Hamas.

-It's talking about Egypt, the Arab Spring.
+Very far from being pro-human rights, he's talking about Egypt, the Arab Spring.

-They are arresting businessmen, right and left in Egypt just for the crime of being successful.
+They are arresting businessmen right and left in Egypt just for the crime of being successful.

-They have arrested Mubarak's sons, and have said they plan to try Mubarak himself.
+They have arrested Mubarak's sons and have said they plan to try Mubarak himself.

 The most potent of the political forces in Egypt, the Muslim Brotherhood, hates the United States, loathes Israel, condemns the killing of bin Laden, whom they praised as a martyr, and have been wedded to terror for their entire existence.

-That's the Muslim Brotherhood, about which security people in this regime have told us eh, they're no big deal.
+That's the Muslim Brotherhood, about which security people in this regime have told us, eh, they're no big deal.

-Benstein says the Muslim Brotherhood will probably take over Egypt completely sooner or later.
+Ben Stein says the Muslim Brotherhood will probably take over Egypt completely sooner or later.

-Is anybody noticed, he asks, that the common denominator of all the successful Arab street movements is that they're sympathetic to Iran.
+Has anybody noticed, he asks, that the common denominator of all the successful Arab street movements is that they're sympathetic to Iran.

 We're going to lose our friends in Bahrain.